quakelive-server-standards/quakelive-server-standards/configs/standard/base/README.md

 It is in general useful for any server configuration.

+##### Log

+`log.py` - A plugin that logs chat and commands.
+All logs go to fs_homepath/chatlogs.

+It is in general useful for any server configuration.

 ##### Motd

 `motd.py` - Adds commands to set a message of the day.